tombensve/APS/APS-Network/APSExternalProtocolExtender/docs/aps-external-protocol-extender.md

 > _serviceQName_ - A fully qualified name to the service to call.
 This can be null if service name is provided on the stream.

+> _method_ - The method to call.
+This can be null if method name is provided on the stream.

 > _requestStream_ - The stream to parse request from.

+_Throws_

+> _IOException_ - on IO failure.

+__RPCRequest parseRequest(String serviceQName, String method, Map<String, String> parameters) throws IOException__

+>  Provides an RPCRequest based on in-parameters.
+This variant supports HTTP transports.

+_Returns_

+> The parsed requests.

+_Parameters_

+> _serviceQName_ - A fully qualified name to the service to call.
+This can be null if service name is provided on the stream.

+> _method_ - The method to call.
+This can be null if method name is provided on the stream.

+> _parameters_ - parameters passed as a

 _Throws_